21 June 2026

 Nixon.
 Corrupt but somewhat competent.
 Screwed up LBJ's peace settlement with VietNam to undermine him (and his successor Humphrey) in the '68 election.
 Understood environmental issues better than many of his successors.
 Watergate.

 Bush43: Incompetent and Corrupt.
 Knew he was out of his depth, so he hired crooked people to do most of his thinking for him.
 Reacted exactly wrong when the CIA told him that Bin Laden was determined to attack again.
-September 11 was his least terrible failing.
+September 11 was one of his lesser failings.
 Invading Afghanistan was a huge mistake.
 Invading Iraq before he'd finished with Afghanistan was a disaster.
+(The right solution: Build and fund schools, and promote small business, with not-corrupt banking.
+The military should only be there to keep the teachers (and students) safe.)

 Reagan.
 Trump would have been impossible without Reagan's opening us to corruption.
 Reagan was incompetent, corrupt, did lots of stupid stuff (e.g.: he sent soldiers to Beirut, despite repeated warnings.
 A truck bomb killed hundreds of them.
 So one week later, he invaded Grenada.)
 Iran Contra.
 There are lots and lots of these.
 He had enormous personal charisma, which for those of us with functioning BS meters, is a disqualifier.

 Trump.
 Incompetent, Immensely Corrupt, Stupid, remained in power by threatening people.
-Before Trump, it was a contest between Reagan, Buchanan and Harding who was our very worst president.
+Before Trump, it was a contest between Reagan, Buchanan, Andrew Johnson, and Harding who was our very worst president.
 Trump takes the prize in a landslide.
 He may have destroyed the United States.
-It's remotely possible he will destroy life on earth.
+It's possible he will destroy life on earth.